 Applications are reviewed by an anonymous panel of judges and award announcements will be made by Monday, June 2, 2014.

 - Level 1 Scholarships: EMA will award four (4) Level 1 Scholarships of $1,000 each.

 - Level 2 Scholarships: EMA will award five (5) Level 2 Scholarships of $1,250 each.

 - Two letters of recommendation, one from a teacher who can comment on your experience in early music, and one from a principal music teacher who can comment on your work more broadly, both signed and attached as a PDF.

 - A brief essay in which you describe your musical background, your specific experience with early music, and how the further exploration of early music performance will enhance your development as a musician.
 Word Limit: 300 Max

 - A 5-minute unedited audio file, demonstrating your early music performance skill.
 Please include a list of the work(s) performed.

 Required Materials (Level 2)

-- Statement of Sponsorship (letter of recommendation) from a professional music teacher, signed and attached as a PDF.
+- A letter of recommendation from a professional early music teacher, signed and attached as a PDF.